Tsumugii24/WonderWhy/README.md

 <div align="center"><h2>Contact</h2></div>

-Feel free to open GitHub issues or directly send me a mail if you have any questions about the project. 👻
+Feel free to open GitHub issues or directly send me a mail if you have any questions about this project.